Tony Smith with family, ca. 1914

 Architectural commissions increase; and around 1951 hires two assistants.

-Teaches at Cooper Union (1950-52), and at Pratt Institute of Art (1951-52, Architecture and Three Dimensional Design).
-Takes Cooper Union students for a drive on the unfinished Jersey Turnpike, which changes many of his ideas on art.
+Teaches architectural theory and practice at Cooper Union (1950–52), and at Pratt Institute Evening School (1951–52), architecture and three-dimensional design.
+Takes Cooper Union students for a nighttime drive on the unfinished Jersey Turnpike, which changes many of his ideas on art.

-Designs and builds home for Fred Olsen in Guilford, Connecticut.
+Designs and builds home for Fred Olsen in Guilford, Connecticut (1951–52).
+The designs master plan creates three separate but related buildings working as an interdependent whole.
 Commission includes design and build of a separate house for Olsen's son on nearby property.

 1953